AzureMarker/mips/README.md

 ## Test Programs
-The `programs` directory contains some test programs which have been assembled and linked with a MIPS toolchain I refer to as "rsim" (the assember is "rasm", the linker is "rlink", the simulator is "rsim", and the debugger is "rbug").
+The `programs` directory contains some test programs which have been assembled and linked with a MIPS toolchain I refer to as "R2K" (the assembler is "rasm", the linker is "rlink", the simulator is "rsim", and the debugger is "rbug").
 This was the tool I used in college when learning MIPS, but access to it was very restricted (only available on university servers, execute permissions only) and I have not found it anywhere online.
 I am using it to provide assembled binaries while my own assembler and linker are still in development.